 Essentially, it offers all the top features of the iPhone 12, but in a smaller, more pocket-friendly package.
 It is smooth and speedy to use, camera quality is great and picture and sound performance are both excellent for the money.
 The battery life takes a small hit – there's a drop in both video playback (15 hours versus 17 hours) and audio playback (50 hours versus 65 hours) compared with the iPhone 12 – but that doesn’t really detract from this hugely talented tiny iPhone.

 Although the iPhone 11 lacks some of the headline features of its two Pro siblings you're not really comparing like with like: the iPhone 11 costs a lot less and offers stunning all-round performance.

 The camera is a highlight: it's powerful enough to give great results and simple enough to point and shoot.
 Its screen might not be OLED but it still produces a great picture, and the audio quality is nothing short of superb.
 Oh, and it runs on the same processor as the Pro and Pro Max, so you shouldn't notice any difference in performance.

 If you need a big screen and/or a more advanced camera, consider the more expensive models.
-But for the vast majority of us, the iPhone 11 is the best iPhone for the money.
+But for the vast majority of us, the iPhone 11 is the best value iPhone from last year's range.

 Read the full Apple iPhone 11 review